11612228/OS_project1/README.md

 #### Lock_release
 When we release a thread's lock, we remove the lock it hold.
 Then, we access the remaining highest priority lock and assign its priority to the thread.
 ### 3.Synchronization
+Disable interrupts when the `thread_update_priority` and `thread_set_priority` functions are called.
 ### 4.Rationale
+Call `list_insert_ordered` function to make the normal queue a priority queue.Thus reduce the original code changes and additions.
 ## Task 3: Multi-level Feedback Queue Scheduler

 ### 1.Data structures and functions